 Don’t just hope that the person shows up for court.
 Make sure they do.
 You have an influence over their appearance because you are the one who bailed them out.
 In other words, they owe you, and not just in monetary terms.
 Remind them of this and keep close tabs on the defendant after they have been released from jail.
-For more information see our Dallas County bail bonds info on BeHance and read our original advertising material that we’ve promoted across the internet.
+For more information see our Dallas County bail bonds info on Over-Blog and read our original advertising material that we’ve promoted across the internet.
 Again, our mission is to inform the general public on how bail bonds work in not only Dallas, Texas, but the entire state as well.

 Dallas County Bail Bonds Video Presentation